LEGITIMACY OF AUTHORITY

 Not all of Milgram’s variations were unsuccessful.

-THE PROXIMITY AND LEGITIMACY OF THE AUTHORITY FIGURE: This was supported by Milgram’s research, where he showed that levels of obedience fell when he removed the legitimate authority figure by dressing the experimenter more casually and removing his white coat.
+This was supported by Milgram’s research, in which he showed that levels of obedience decreased when he removed the legitimate authority figure by dressing the experimenter more casually and removing his white coat.
 In another variation, the observation was moved from the prestigious Ivy League university to a seedy office in a run-down city.
 The results showed that the participants in the Bridgeport study were less likely to obey because they did not see the researchers as qualified.
 Moreover, in another variation of Milgram’s experiment, teachers were given orders by telephone, thereby reducing the perceived presence of the authority figure and lowering levels of obedience.
 Bickman also showed that uniform acts as a symbol of authority, as participants were more likely to obey a guard than ordinary civilians.
 This supports the idea that legitimate authority affects obedience, as there were drops in obedience levels.

 Please note: The specification asks for a discussion of uniforms, but the uniform is really just “LEGITIMACY OF AUTHORITY.”